snt-arg/lidar_situational_graphs/README.md

 ### Published TFs

 - `map2odom`: The transform published between the map frame and the odom frame after the corrections have been applied.
-- `map_to_map_elevated`: The transform published between the map frame and the elevated map frame (also mentioned as the walls in the first picture of this document)

 ![Tf Tree](./imgs/Tf-tree.png)